 5-2.2 Containment of Fuel Spill in Hangar Bay

-Where a fuel spill capture trench drain is provided in the hangar bay, route the captured fuel to an underground containment tank unless required otherwise by local environmental regulations.
+\3\ A fuel spill capture trench drain is provided in the hangar bay.
+Route the captured fuel to an underground containment tank unless required otherwise by local environmental regulations.
+See 5-11 Floors and Trench Drains for additional guidance.